Certified Training: Small Boxes are All You Need: Related Work

 The idea of propagating subsets of the adversarial input region has been explored in the settings of adversarial patches \citep{ChiangNAZSG20} and geometric perturbations \citep{BalunovicBSGV19}, where the number of subsets required to cover the whole region is linear or constant in the input dimensionality.
 However, these methods are not applicable to the $\ell_p$-perturbation setting, we consider, where this scaling is exponential.

 \paragraph{Robustness by Construction} \citet{LiCWC19}, \citet{LecuyerAG0J19}, and \citet{CohenRK19} construct locally Lipschitz classifiers by introducing randomness into the inference process, allowing them to derive probabilistic robustness guarantees.
-Extended in a variety of ways \citep{SalmanLRZZBY19,YangDHSR020}, these methods significantly (100x) increase runtime during inference and tend to perform poorly in the $\ell_\infty$ setting \citep{Kumar0GF20}. \citet{ZhangCLHW21} propose a novel architecture based on so-called $\ell_\infty$-distance neurons, which inherently exhibit $\ell_\infty$-Lipschitzness properties, allowing them to efficiently derive corresponding robustness guarantees. \citet{ZhangJH022} build on this work by improving the challenging training process.
+Extended in a variety of ways \citep{SalmanLRZZBY19,YangDHSR020}, these methods can obtain strong robustness guarantees with high probability \citep{SalmanLRZZBY19} at the cost of significantly (100x) increased runtime during inference.
+We focus our comparison on deterministic methods. \citet{ZhangCLHW21} propose a novel architecture, which inherently exhibits $\ell_\infty$-Lipschitzness properties, allowing them to efficiently derive corresponding robustness guarantees. \citet{ZhangJH022} build on this work by improving the challenging training process.
+Finally, \citet{ZhangJHW22} generalize this concept in \sortnet.